anujgarg2291/PhoneVerifyApp/README.md

 The app makes an API call to validate the phone number.
 If the number is valid, it retrieves details like the carrier and location.

+**License**

+This project is licensed under the MIT License.
+See the LICENSE file for details.